-Below find my previous lifts.
+Below, find my previous lifts.
 Every single exercise, set, and reps.
-If you like the workout, make sure you save it.
+If you like the workout, make sure you save it because I only show my 2 most recent.

 Training Program Building 101